alex-jung/ha-departures-card/README.md

 6. Refresh the page

 #### HACS (recommended)
-1. Add this repository as a custom repository (HACS -> Custom repositories)
+1. Add this repository as a custom repository (HACS -> Custom repositories, type "Dashboard")
-2. Search for `departures-card` and install it.
+2. Search for `Departures Card` and install it.
 3. Add new card to dashboard

 ## Card Properties